stocchi/speedrun-notes/yellow/cea/README.md

 Typically, what I will do is grind encounters until I get an encounter I already have and do the next LG.
 I won’t catch Pidgeotto unless I have a Pidgey, as I’ll either need to get Pidgey AND Pidgeot later, or evolve a Pidgey through Pidgeotto to get to Pidgeot.
 It’s up to you.

-The two Pokémon you need in LG are Hitmonchan (tile is here) and Growlithe (tile is here).
-After catching Growlithe, bike up to this trainer and battle him (Peck/Drill Peck)
+The two Pokémon you need in LG are Hitmonchan (tile is [here]( https://www.extratricky.com/pokeworld/rb/1#273,204)) and Growlithe (tile is [here](https://www.extratricky.com/pokeworld/rb/1#301,205)).
+After catching Growlithe, bike up to [this](https://www.extratricky.com/pokeworld/rb/1#293,191) trainer and battle him (Peck/Drill Peck) let him see you

 After fighting the Gambler, be very careful.
 You need to get to Route 12 without encountering another Wild Pokémon or trainer battle.
-It is possible to get from the Gambler to this tile without entering grass or fighting a trainer, so do so.
+It is possible to get from the Gambler to [this](https://www.extratricky.com/pokeworld/rb/1#306,199) tile without entering grass or fighting a trainer, so do so.
 Once at that tile, Jack through the wall and enter the gatehouse.
 Walk through the gatehouse to the other side.
 On the other side, walk to the right and trigger a Trainer Fly.
 You should encounter Missingno.
 If you don’t, a few things could have gone wrong:
 You did not clear your save file before starting the run Vulpix was not the last Pokémon you fought
 You messed up the PC Underflow segment